 ICEBERG-1410

-Old piano, solenoids, magnets, custom electronics, Arduino
+Old piano, solenoids, magnets, custom electronics, microcontroller.

 The artwork consists of an old upright piano presented with visible strings, mechanics and detached parts.
 The instrument has been prepared with an hidden electromagnetic system controlled by a computer which moves its keys and vibrates its strings by following real-time environmental data of air quality and pollution.